francisvm/francisvm.com/_posts/2014-11-08-foreignjump.md

 categories: games school
 ---

 Foreign Jump is a runner-type video game.
 The game is based on the concept of Temple Run.
-The player has to jump to avoid the obstacles and get away from the ennemy.
+The player has to jump to avoid the obstacles and get away from the enemy.

 Created during the first year of EPITA, as a school project with 3 other members.

-This video game was created using C# and Microsoft's XNA framework.
-Along that, we used Xbox Live for multiplayer and a very basic AI for the ennemy.
+This video game was developed using C# and Microsoft's XNA framework.
+Along that, we used Xbox Live for the multi player and a very basic AI for the enemy.

 [Website](http://foreignjump.com/)